-- employees who suffer a temporary disability, - employees who suffer a permanent disability, and - dependants of employees who die as a result of occupational injuries or diseases.
+- · employees who suffer a temporary disability, - · employees who suffer a permanent disability, and - dependants of employees who die as a result of occupational injuries or diseases.

-Employers must complete and submit the annual W.As.8 return by 31 March each year.
+Employers must complete and submit the annual return of earnings (CF-2A form) by 31 March each year.